deepin-community/python-aiohttp/docs/client_reference.rst

 (``content_type``, ``filename``, or ``content_transfer_encoding``).
 Otherwise, ``application/x-www-form-urlencoded`` is used.

-:class:`FormData` instances are callable and return a :class:`Payload` on being called.
+:class:`FormData` instances are callable and return a :class:`aiohttp.payload.Payload` on being called.

 .. class:: FormData(fields, quote_fields=True, charset=None)